takenet/blip-docs/source/includes/en/extensions/desk.md

 ## Desk

 The **desk** extension allows routing and exchange of messages and notifications between bot users and human agents.
-The human agents can reply the messages using any BLiP supported help desk application ([BLiP Desk](https://desk.blip.ai) for instance).
+The human agents can reply the messages using any Blip supported help desk application ([Blip Desk](https://desk.blip.ai) for instance).
 Hence, a bot can forward received messages from users to a **human agent** on the chosen help desk application and vice versa, in a transparent way.

 This feature is useful for **enabling humans to reply some complex or unhandled messages as the bot**.
 For example, imagine that you want a chatbot that knows a lot about soccer teams, but for some reason it doesn't know exactly the tickets prices for some matchs.
 In this scenario, you can use a human to help the bot answer only when users ask about ticket prices.

-*Note: BLiP offers [BLiP Desk](https://desk.blip.ai), a free and powerful desk application to enable humans to reply messages sent by a bot.*
+*Note: Blip offers [Blip Desk](https://desk.blip.ai), a free and powerful desk application to enable humans to reply messages sent by a bot.*

 Before using this extension, check if you have already properly set a customer service tool (help desk application) on the Portal and if you already have at least one available human agent to receive and reply to messages.